Lancashire Fusiliers: Football

 The football team of the 1st Battalion was a member of the Irish Football League for the 1891-92 season, while deployed in Victoria Barracks, Belfast, and won the Army Cup in 1896-97 while deployed to Custume Barracks, Athlone.

+In popular culture

+In the television series Downton Abbey, the character Beryl Patmore has a nephew who serves with the Lancashire Fusiliers during the First World War.